jacquesmatcgithub/myMovies/design_documents/time_log.md

 04/04/2018 | 6.0 | Worked on the team project.
 04/05/2018 | 1.0 | Worked on the team project.
 04/08/2018 | 3.0 | Worked on my indie project.
 Added functionality to change your password.
+04/11/2018 | 2.0 | Worked on my indie project.
+Fixed how the movie grid class sorts the movies, so the movie titles that starts with a numeric are grouped together at the top of the list.